Martinomagnifico/martinomagnifico/README.md

-# Martino

 👋 Hi, I'm a designer and sometimes coder from the Netherlands.
-The name Martino was already taken on GitHub, so I added "magnifico" to it.
+The name Martino (my usual nickname) was already taken on GitHub, so I added "magnifico" to it.
 Don't know why.

 ## Reveal.js Plugins